top of page

 In Release Technique classes, dancers may use a variety of somatic practices to develop their somatic awareness, such as body scans, guided meditations, and other exercises that encourage them to focus on the sensations of their bodies.
 These practices can help dancers to develop a deeper understanding of their bodies and how they move, and to connect more fully with their physical, mental, and emotional selves.

 Somatic awareness is also closely tied to the use of breath in Release Technique.
-As Barbara Mahler, another pioneer of the technique, notes, "the breath is the vehicle that carries the somatic experience" (Mahler, 2014, p.
-31).
 By using the breath as a tool to connect with the body, dancers can deepen their somatic awareness and create a more integrated and expressive approach to movement.

 Personal growth and awareness